-All of these things are lovely, but the real draw is the giant murals throughout the neighborhood by commissioned artists.
+All of these things are lovely, but the real draw is commissioned artists’ giant murals throughout the neighborhood.
 They change frequently, so be sure to check out RiNo every time you are in or pass through Denver for more colorful, creative beauty.

 36. Elitch Gardens Theme & Water Park

 Elitch Gardens is a Denver institution.
 This theme park first opened in 1890 on the outskirts of Denver.
-Back then, it was just a garden and zoo to start (it was the first zoo west of the Mississippi, in fact), but it has grown immensely since those days of old.
+Back then, it was just a garden and zoo to start (it was the first zoo west of the Mississippi), but it has grown immensely since those days of old.

-Today, Elitch Gardens is in a different location, now in downtown Denver – it moved there in 1994.
-Now there’s no more zoo or true gardens, but this amusement park instead is home to six roller coasters, two water rides, a twenty-acre water park, and forty total attractions on sixty-five total acres.
+Today, Elitch Gardens is in a different location in downtown Denver – it moved there in 1994.
+Now, there’s no more zoo or true gardens, but this amusement park is home to six roller coasters, two water rides, a twenty-acre water park, and forty attractions on sixty-five total acres.